Theo-D/holbertonschool-higher_level_programming/python-more_classes/README.md

 4-rectangle.py - Added __repr__ instance method to return format allowinf __eval__ to instanciate a Rectangle object.

 5-rectangle.py - Added __del__ instance method to print "Bye rectangle..." when del command is called on a Rectangle object.

+6-rectangle.py - Added number_of_instances public class attribute that keeps track of number of instances of Rectangle object that are created and deleted.